dthain/compilers-fa23/typecheck.md

 -  To gain further experience in incremental software engineering.

 ## Overview

-The third step in building a compiler is to check the semantic correctness of the program, particularly focusing on name resolution and type checking.
+The next step in building a compiler is to perform typechecking: determine the type discovered during name resolutiong correctness of the program, particularly focusing on name resolution and type checking.
 Both stages involve traversing the abstract syntax tree recursively.
 Name resolution involves matching every